mac-chaffee/mac-chaffee.github.io/movies_zola/content/sonic_3.md

 +++
 title = "Sonic 3"
 date = "2024-12-31"
-description = "Glad the gave us more of the only good thing about this series: Jim Carrey's Dr. Robotnik."
+description = "Glad they gave us more of the only good thing about this series: Jim Carrey's Dr. Robotnik."
 [extra]
 rating = 6.5
 +++